Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Finales Only"				"0"

+			// The characters used to represent the health bar of Super Tanks.
+			// Note: This setting only takes affect when the "Display Health" setting is enabled.
+			// --
+			// Separate characters with commas.
+			// --
+			// Character limit: 2
+			// Character limit for each character: 1
+			// --
+			// 1st character = Health indicator
+			// 2nd character = Damage indicator
+			"Health Characters"			"|,-"

 			// Multiply Super Tanks' health.
 			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.